Kron4ek/Wine-Builds/README.md

 ## How to use

-To use these builds just unpack archive to any desired directory and run applications using path to Wine binary.
+Just unpack archive to any desired directory and run applications using path to Wine binary.
 For example:

     /home/user/wine-4.4-x86/bin/wine application.exe

+Some libraries (libfreetype6, libpng12-0, libopenal1, etc.) are required for these builds to work properly.
+The easiest way to install required libraries is to install Wine from package repository of your distribution.

 ---